Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

 Figure \ref{fig:He4pT} shows the invariant $p_T$ spectra of $^4$He.
 The spectra in different rapidity intervals are scaled by different factors for clarity as shown in the figure.
-Filled symbols with error bars are experimental data from the STAR collaboration~\cite{HLiu:2021AuAu3GeV}.
-Short-dashed lines are the results of the nucleon coalescence, i.e., the contribution of the process $p+p+n+n \rightarrow ^4$He.
-Long-dashed lines are the results of the contributions from the process $p+t \rightarrow ^4$He, and large-gap dotted lines are the results of the contributions from the process $n+^3$He$\rightarrow ^4$He.
-Small-gap dotted lines are the results of the contributions from the process $d+d\rightarrow ^4$He.
-Dashed-dotted lines are the results of the contributions from the process $p+n+d\rightarrow ^4$He.
-Solid lines are the total results including the above five coalescence processes.
+Filled symbols with error bars are experimental data from the STAR collaboration~\cite{Liu:2021xfy}.
+Short-dashed lines are the results of the nucleon coalescence, i.e., the contribution of the channel $p+p+n+n \rightarrow ^4$He.
+Long-dashed lines are the results of the contributions from the channel $p+t \rightarrow ^4$He, and large-gap dotted lines are the results of the contributions from the channel $n+^3$He$\rightarrow ^4$He.
+Small-gap dotted lines are the results of the contributions from the channel $d+d\rightarrow ^4$He.
+Dashed-dotted lines are the results of the contributions from the channel $p+n+d\rightarrow ^4$He.
+Solid lines are the total results including the above five coalescence channels.
 From panels (a), (b) and (c) in Figure \ref{fig:He4pT}, one can see total results including the above five coalescence processes can describe the available data in central and semi-central Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.
 But panel (d) in Figure \ref{fig:He4pT} shows that $^4$He production in peripheral Au-Au collisions favors nucleon coalescence, i.e., $p+p+n+n$ coalescence.
-The other four coalescence cases involving nucleon$+$nucleus or nucleus$+$nucleus coalescence may not occur as the hadronic evolution process is so short that the formed light nuclei do not have enough time to capture other particles to form $^4$He in peripheral collisions.
+The other four coalescence cases involving nucleon$+$nucleus or nucleus$+$nucleus coalescence may not occur.